2025 Greek Basketball Super Cup

-The 2025 Greek Basketball Super Cup is the 6th edition of the revived Greek professional domestic basketball super cup competition, under the auspices of the Hellenic Basketball Clubs Association (HEBA), and the 7th overall.
-The previous winner of the super cup was Olympiacos.
+The 2025 Greek Basketball Super Cup was the 6th edition of the revived Greek professional basketball Supercup competition, under the auspices of the Hellenic Basketball Clubs Association (HEBA), and the 7th overall.
 The tournament was played from 26 to 27 September in Rhodes, Greece.

-Olympiacos won the 2025 Greek Super Cup.
+Olympiacos Piraeus won the title for the fourth consecutive season.

-Panathinaikos B.C. who was meant to take place, could not compete in the tournament due to the scheduling conflict with the Pavlos Giannakopoulos Tournament in Australia.
-The Hellenic Basketball Federation (E.O.K.) refused to adjust the date despite being aware of the tournament for months, and the club was fined €20,000.
-ASK Karditsas B.C. was selected as a replacement.
+Panathinaikos Athens announced that they would not be able to compete in the tournament, citing a scheduling conflict with the Pavlos Giannakopoulos Tournament to be held in Australia, and submitted a proposal to change the dates of the Supercup matches, which was rejected at a HEBA board meeting with a vote of 4-8 and one abstention.
+The possible penalty for Panathinaikos due to their withdrawal from the competition was a fine of 20,000 euros and their exclusion from the following year's edition.
+As a result, AS Karditsa was selected as their replacement.

 Format

 The competition will be played in a final-four format and single elimination games, between the teams placed in the four first places of the 2024–25 Greek Basket League, which include the 2024–25 Greek Basketball Cup winner and finalist.